MicrosoftDocs/azure-devops-docs/docs/organizations/audit/azure-devops-auditing.md

    ![Screenshot of Auditing view current page](media/azure-devops-auditing/access-audit-log-red-box.png)

 4. If you do not see Auditing in Organization settings, then you do not have access to view audit events.
-Outside of the Project Collection Administrators group, you can give permissions to other users and groups, so they can view auditing.
+Project Collection Administrators group can give permissions to other users and groups so that they can view the auditing pages.
 Select **Security**, and then find the group or users to provide auditing access to.

    ![Screenshot of highlighted Permissions tab.](media/azure-devops-auditing/select-permissions-preview.png)